whistlegraph/aesthetic-computer/README.txt

 🌟 Projects in Progress (PIP) 🌟

+*** monday july 1 ***
-- [🧗] design piano keys activity for tuesday
+  - [🧗] design piano key activity / button activity for tuesday
-  - [🔵] Make it so keys can be held, and add a decay after releasing?
-- [🚗] investigate local socket disconnection situation
-- [wip as #console 🧡] add the bios load text overlay
-  - [🟠] pick a font and throw some text up...
-- [] fix icon previews

-*** after first period ***
   - [] add linked list of user pieces to profile pages
+    - [] Use the `ucla-class` label for this?
     - [] @joelle, @noelanio, @caihong, @kim, @toriwazhere, @mayomochi, @samanthaschen, @joda, @zuhair
-  - [] switching from ac local to ac production while the user is logged in should somehow remain compatible or log the user out
-  - [] suppress top-level function warnings in vscode
-  - [] fix vscode.dev extension support
+  - [] fix icon previews and thumbs in development
-  - [] why wouldn't the 'login' button have worked on that windows machine?
-  - [] draw an alternative dom based hud at smaller resolutions...
+  - [wip as #console 🧡] add the bios load text overlay
+      - [] Or come up with specific intro / test patterns for booting.
+      - [x] pick a font and throw some text up...
   - [] individualized device notifications should be added now
+  - [] and only chats that mention the user's name should appear
   - [] add ability for @jeffrey to delete chat messages via mobile
+  - [] add text links to chat
+  - [] Send a `log` notification when a deployment happens.
+  + Done
+  - [x] investigate local socket disconnection situation
+  ----
+  - [] buff out the profile pages / make new profile pages in kidlisp
   - [] add image / pixels support to chat and also maybe kidlisp support

-*** invites ***
- - [] how would this work for virtual events, like inviting people in a class in real-time to a space or session
- - [] make a partiful invite clone that can send text messages to users who give their phone number and can leave something on the board

-*** electron app ***
-  - [🟠] Make an aesthetic computer electron app that's capable of opening new windows and builds for all platforms, especially linux and macos.

 *** sotce.net ***
   - [🧡] Test signup in development.